-The Chayes Fellowship Program provides Harvard Law School students with the opportunity to spend 8 weeks in the summer engaged in international public service within governments of developing nations and those making transitions to peace, stability and democracy, as well as the inter-governmental and non-governmental organizations that support these efforts.
-The program not only allows a cadre of Harvard Law School students to offer their skills to governments and organizations undertaking critical work, but also provides students with practical, first-hand experience with the complex issues faced by societies in development or transition.
+The Chayes International Public Service Fellowships provide Harvard Law School students with the opportunity to spend eight weeks during the summer engaged in public service with an international scope and/or relevant to countries in development or those making transitions to peace, stability, and democracy.
+The program not only allows a cadre of HLS students to offer their skills to governments and organizations undertaking critical work, but also provides students with practical, first-hand experience with the complex issues faced by societies in development or transition.
 Since Chayes Fellowships are international in nature, it is expected that most placements will be with organizations based outside of the United States.
-However, on rare occasion a fellow will be approved to work in the U.S. if the placement is with an organization that has an international scope, such as the United Nations or the World Bank.
+However, on rare occasions a Fellow will be approved to work in the U.S. if the placement is with an organization that has an international scope, such as the United Nations or the World Bank.

 The exact nature of the Chayes Fellows’ projects may vary, but could include work in the areas of constitutional and legal issues in emerging democracies, reconstruction of war-torn societies, or development of political, social and economic institutions, among others.
 Past placements have included such organizations as: the Interamerican Association for Environmental Defense in Colombia, the Legal Assistance Center in Namibia, and the International Criminal Tribunal in The Hague.
 Chayes Fellows have also been involved in such work as juvenile justice system reform in China, property rights legislation in Kosovo, natural resources law in Mongolia, maternal mortality and reproductive rights in Indonesia, and an assessment project related to United Nations peacekeeping missions.
 Specific projects for recent Chayes Fellows have included:

 - writing a memo as part of the Khmer Rouge Tribunal on the legality of prolonged pre-trial detention for two alleged Khmer Rouge leaders